pactflow/docs.pactflow.io/website/docs/docs/stubs.md

 Given a pact with two interactions with query `a=1` and `a=1&b=2&c=4`.
 If the stub server receives a request with query `a=1&b=2`, you get the error that query parameter b was not expected, instead of query parameter c is missing.

-The same principle applies with headers.
+The same principle applies to headers.

 ## Configuration